shumwaymark/sentinelcam/README.rst

 nodes.

-For building out the functionality of the **Outpost**, it quickly became obvious that his **imagenode** project could provide scaffolding that was both structurally sound and already working.
+For building out the functionality of the **Outpost**, it quickly became obvious that Jeff's **imagenode** project could provide scaffolding that was both structurally sound and already working.
 This project has been forked as a submodule here.
 Additional details regarding enhancements are documented in `YingYangRanch_Changes <docs/YingYangRanch_Changes.rst>`_.